linuxciscoarnaud/EpilepticSeizureDetection/README.md

 Data used to validate this work comes from the database collected at the [Children’s Hospital Boston](https://archive.physionet.org/pn6/chbmit/) which consists of bipolar EEG recordings from pediatric subjects with intractable seizures.
 These data are subsequently pre-processed as follow:
 - From the continuous EEG signals (which includes all the 23 electrodes used to make the recording), a fixed temporal portion of 2 seconds is extracted.
 For records containing a seizure, this temporal portion of 2 seconds is extacted in such a way that the time during which the seizure was observed is included.
 - Intensity images a then generated from each of the fixed temporal portion of 2 seconds previously extracted.

+The intensity images are used as input to the CNN.